Vegan Coconut Cake

 Bake for 30 minutes.

-Cool for an hour while you make the frosting.
+Cool on a cooling rack for an hour while you make the frosting.

 Dollhouse Shortcut